rriiaad/Summer-challanges/Personal Project/README.md

 # Backdoor
-a backdoor is a programme that let you have control of a machine that gets affected by it basically giving you a backdoor acces to it
+A backdoor is a programme that let you have control of a machine that gets affected by it basically giving you a backdoor acces to it

 ## How to install
 You should have [python3](https://www.python.org/) installed on your pc